-The Attune Knee lawsuits claim this medical device was defectively designed by DePuy Synthes so that its surgical glue would not properly hold the device to the patient’s tibia bone causing premature failure, immense pain, and loss of mobility.
+The Attune Knee lawsuit claims the medical device is defectively designed so that its surgical glue will not properly hold the device to a patient’s tibia bone.
+This causes early failure, immense pain, and loss of mobility.

-Our law firm is accepting clients who received an Attune Knee replacement system, and who have suffered injuries from it, including loss of mobility, severe pain, infections, or revision surgery.
+Our law firm is accepting clients who received an Attune Knee replacement system and suffered injuries, such as loss of mobility, severe pain, infections, or revision surgery.

 Attune Knee Systems have been failing at a higher rate than expected.
 The failure is occurring because the medical device was designed with too smooth a surface so that medical glue has difficulty holding the Attune Knee to a patient's tibia bone.
 Testing shows the Attune Knee is 75% smoother than previously designed knee replacement prosthetics.

 The Attune Knee was negligently designed with an abnormally smooth metal surface.
 Medical glue cannot stick to it, which prevents the knee replacement prosthetic from staying in place.